solhaim/VC_Paraguay2024/README.md

 ariba summary ariba/out_vfdb ariba/*vfdb.out.dir/report.tsv
 ```

-AMRFinderPlus requires as input a fasta file, so we will try this software using the de novo assembly from T_VC4.
-Being in the "trimmed" folder, type:
+AMRFinderPlus requires as input a fasta file, so we will try this software using the de novo assemblies.
+Being in the "assemblies" folder, type:

 ```
-amrfinder -O Vibrio_cholerae --plus -n assemblies/T_VC4.fasta -o T_VC4_amrfinderplus.tsv
+for f in *.fasta; do amrfinder -O Vibrio_cholerae --plus -n $f -o ${f%.fasta}_amrfinderplus.tsv
 ```

 ### Determining serogroup and serotype